seidme/jsier/deep-value/README.md

 ## Usage
 `deepValue` as first argument expects object or array as a source.
 Second argument should be string representing the path to the targeted property.
-NOTE: Non-existing properties or invalid paths provided will return undefined as the result.
+Non-existing properties or invalid paths provided will return undefined as the result.

 ```javascript
 import { deepValue } from '@jsier/deep-value';